krone/Form2JsonJquery/README.md

 Form2JsonJquery
 ===============

-Form to JSON Object using Jquery
+Form inputs to JSON Object using Jquery.
+Only does one level down.

 Getting started